 Date idea 7.
 Literary Event (another option that requires little talking – perfect for an introvert)

 Go to a book reading, poetry reading, or lecture.
-However, remember to allow time for conversation afterward.
+You’ll always meet like-minded people at these events as well.
+We all want to be connected and feel that somebody cares for us.
+However, remember to allow time for conversation afterwards.

 Date idea 8.
 Go On a Double Date (less pressure for an introvert in the early stages of dating)